How to Fix P0430: Catalyst Bank 2 Repair Cost

 What does P0430 mean?

 P0430 stands for "Catalyst System Efficiency Below Threshold (Bank 2)."
 The catalytic converter on Bank 2 of your engine is failing to convert harmful exhaust gases (hydrocarbons, carbon monoxide, and nitrogen oxides) into less harmful outputs (water vapour and carbon dioxide) at the rate the ECU expects.
+The P0430 code uses the same monitoring logic as its Bank 1 counterpart: it measures how much the downstream O2 sensor's signal diverges from what a healthy converter would produce.

 A healthy converter transforms exhaust chemistry so thoroughly that the downstream O2 sensor reads a nearly steady voltage, around 0.4-0.5V, with minimal fluctuation.
 As the converter deteriorates, more unprocessed exhaust passes through, and the downstream sensor starts showing the same rich/lean oscillations as the upstream sensor.
 When those waveforms start matching, the converter is losing efficiency.